PlasticRanger

 1. Across all ranges of hardness, elasticity is always maintained.
 Various additives can improve heat resistance, dimensional stability, and fungus resistance, reducing friction and weatherability.

-2. Additives like UV absorbers, anti-oxidants, and anime stabilizers are used to protect polyurethanes from UV-light oxidation.
+2. Additives like UV absorbers, anti-oxidants, and anime stabilizers protect polyurethanes from UV-light oxidation.
 Thus TPU material becomes compatible with applications demanding light or thermal stability.

-3. Aromatic TPUs are another useful variation that is strong enough to withstand microbes and chemicals.
+3. Aromatic TPUs are another functional variation strong enough to withstand microbes and chemicals.
 A huge drawback is wearing attractiveness caused by prolonged exposure to heat and UV light.
 However, the degradation doesn’t leave any long-lasting impact but can cause discoloration and (in the worst case) loss of physical properties.

 4. On the other hand, allopathic TPU filament is naturally light and stable and can easily withstand discoloration or any other damage from UV exposure.
 That makes them suitable as laminates overlap on glass and glaze.